jsck45/book-search/README.md

 ## Description

-The aim of this project was to refactor a Google Books API search engine built with a RESTFul API to be a GraphQL API built with Apollo Server.
-The app was built using the MERN stack.
+A full stack MERN book search engine which allows users to search for books, displaying an image, description, and Google Books link.
+Users can log in to save and delete books to their profile.
+It uses GraphQL with Apollo Server to interact with the Google Books API, replacing the previously used RESTful API for better efficiency and flexibility.

 ## User Story